-Amongst patients undergoing major surgery, 6.7% were missing ASA grade, 6.2% were missing TNM T-stage, 6.2% were missing TNM N-stage and 6.2% were missing TNM M-stage.
-Mode of admission and Charlson co-morbidity score came from HES-APC/PEDW and were only missing in patients who were not linked to HES-APC/PEDW.
+Amongst patients undergoing major surgery included in short-term risk-adjusted outcomes, 4.4% were missing ASA grade, 8.9% were missing TNM T-stage, 8.9% were missing TNM N-stage and 8.4% were missing TNM M-stage (ASA grade completeness has improved and TNM staging decreased since the 2021 report).
+Mode of admission and Charlson comorbidity score came from HES-APC/PEDW and were only missing in patients who were not linked to HES-APC/PEDW.
 Virtually all patients had complete data on sex, age, and site of cancer.

-Data completeness for the 7 key data items has improved from 83% in the 2016/17 audit period to 88% this audit period (Table 1).
+Data completeness for the 7 key data items peaked prior to the Covid-19 pandemic and since then has been stable at a level similar to that between 2017 and 2019 (Table 2).
 Data completeness by trust/hospital/MDT can be found in Table A.1.